vmstio/docs/content/infrastructure/persistence.md

 - User data storage: PostgreSQL stores user account information, such as usernames, email addresses, profile details, and encrypted passwords.
 This data is essential for user authentication, authorization, and managing user profiles.
 - Content storage: Mastodon stores user-generated content, such as statuses (toots), replies, favorites, and media attachments, in PostgreSQL.
 It also keeps track of relationships between these entities, such as which user authored a particular toot or which toots are part of a conversation thread.
-- Metadata storage: Mastodon stores metadata related to the platform's functioning, including instance information, blocked instances, and domain-level configurations, in PostgreSQL.
+- Metadata storage: Mastodon stores metadata related to the platform's functioning, including server information, blocked servers, and domain-level configurations, in PostgreSQL.
 This information is used for managing the federated nature of the network.
 - Social graph management: PostgreSQL is used to store and manage the social graph, which consists of relationships between users, such as followers and followings, mute and block lists, and group memberships.

 We use the DigitalOcean managed PostgresSQL database service, this delivers a highly available database backend.
 Updates and maintenance are performed by DigitalOcean, independent of our administration efforts.

-There is one active PostgreSQL database instance ([Majel](https://memory-alpha.fandom.com/wiki/Majel_Barrett_Roddenberry)) with 4 vCPU and 8GB of memory, with a standby instance ready to take over automatically in the event of system failure.
+There is one active PostgreSQL service, ([Majel](https://memory-alpha.fandom.com/wiki/Majel_Barrett_Roddenberry)), with 4 vCPU and 16GB of memory, with dedicated vCPU cores allocated.
 We use PostgreSQL 15.x.

-DigitalOcean instance "T-Shirt" sizes for databases are done by vCPU, memory, disk size, and connections to the database.
+DigitalOcean Droplet "T-Shirt" sizes for databases are done by vCPU, memory, disk size, and connections to the database.
 The connection count limits are based on sizing best practices for PostgreSQL, with a few held in reserve for their use to manage the service.

 DigitalOcean has an integrated "Connection Pool" feature of their platform which, in practice, puts the [PgBouncer](https://www.pgbouncer.org) utility in front of the database.